 [Heading inserted by No. 42 of 2002 s.
 15.]

 36U.
-Local government may credit levy to municipal fund or trust fund
+Levy etc. paid to local government, how to be dealt with

 (1) A local government may credit to its municipal fund or trust fund amounts of levy and levy interest paid to the local government.